 1. About this policy

 We may amend or update this policy from time to time.
 If this happens, we will publish any updates on our web site and notify you by email or by posting a notice of the changes in the platform.
 If you do not agree with the changes, you must cease accessing the platform.
 If you continue to access or use the platform after the changes come into effect, we will assume that you have agreed to them.

 InnoWell delivers digital health solutions to promote mental health and wellness and help people receive the right care at the right time.
 InnoWell is the owner of the InnoWell platform.
 More information about InnoWell can be found here

 References in this policy to ‘we,’ ‘our’ or ‘us’ mean InnoWell.

 The InnoWell platform is a customisable digital platform that is designed to assist in assessing, monitoring and managing mental health issues and the maintenance of wellbeing.
 It does this by collecting and processing your personal information (including sensitive and health information).

 - individuals who have first been invited to participate by a care service provider approved by InnoWell (referred to as ‘participants’ throughout this policy).

 - staff members or contractors who have been invited to join by a care service provider approved by InnoWell; and family members and support persons who have been asked to provide information about or on behalf of participants.

-The InnoWell platform is considered to be software as a medical device and is currently approved as such by the Australian Therapeutic Goods Administration.
-The platform does not of itself provide stand-alone medical or health advice, diagnosis or treatment.
+The InnoWell platform is considered to be software as a medical device and does not of itself provide stand-alone medical or health advice, diagnosis or treatment.
 It is designed to be used in conjunction with the clinical decisions and care provided by your care service provider.

 The InnoWell platform is only available to people who are lawfully residing in Australia.